Tom-Moyse/Game-Systems-Experiment/README.md

 # Game-Systems-Experiment
 An experiment with several gameplay systems made using PyGame

-Note: Many sections of code are lacking documentation/comments.
+Many sections of code are lacking documentation/comments.
+If you have any queries about sections of the program don't hesitate to ask.